 Health Promotion Sciences Department

-Dr. Nair is an Assistant Professor within the Department of Health Promotion Sciences (HPS) at the Mel and Enid Zuckerman College of Public Health.
-She is also the manager of the Research and Evaluation Division of the Arizona Smokers’ Helpline (ASHLine).
-Dr. Nair holds a Ph.D. in Kinesiology and has a master’s degree in clinical psychology.
+Dr. Nair is an Assistant Professor in the Department of Health Promotion Sciences (HPS) at the Mel and Enid Zuckerman College of Public Health.
+She is also the Assistant Director of the Arizona Smokers’ Helpline (ASHLine).
+Dr. Nair holds a Ph.D. in Kinesiology and has a master’s degree in Clinical Psychology and Exercise and Sport Scicences.
 Prior to joining the faculty, Dr. Nair was a post-doctoral research associate in the College of Public Health at Temple University.